mvadari/xrpl-docs/Permissioned DEX XLS.md

 This challenge highlights a critical need for the development of a permissioned system within DEXes.
 Such a system would allow institutions to adhere to regulations while still benefiting from the core advantages of blockchain technology.

-There are three main approaches for implementing permissioning on a DEX:
-* Chain-Level Permissioning: Creating private blockchains specifically for institutions.
-However, this approach also reduces liquidity and hinders competition with established Centralized Exchanges (CEXs).
-* Token-Level Permissioning: The [Authorized Trustlines](https://xrpl.org/docs/concepts/tokens/fungible-tokens/authorized-trust-lines/) feature allows token issuers , offer built-in permissioning features.
-However, this approach also has liquidity limitations due to requiring a separate, permissioned token.
-* **DEX-Level Permissioning**: This approach focuses on implementing permissioning systems directly within the DEX itself.
-This strategy offers the **most promising balance** between achieving compliance, maintaining scalability, and preserving liquidity.

 This proposal introduces a permissioned DEX system for the XRPL.
 By integrating permissioning features directly within the DEX protocol, regulated financial institutions gain the ability to participate in the XRPL's DEX while still adhering to their compliance requirements.
 This approach avoids the drawbacks of isolated, permissioned tokens or private blockchains, ensuring a vibrant and liquid marketplace that facilitates seamless arbitrage opportunities.
 Ultimately, this permissioned DEX system paves the way for wider institutional adoption of XRPL, fostering a more inclusive and efficient financial landscape.

 ## 1. Overview